clearlinux/swupd-client/docs/swupd.1.rst

     - `-B, --bundles=[BUNDLES]`

-        Only verify the (comma separated) list of bundles are installed correctly.
+        Forces swupd to only consider the (comma separated) list of BUNDLES for verify.

         Examples: